Have you ever wondered how a word gets into the dictionary?

 It might feel like more words are added to the dictionary nowadays than compared with the 20th Century, but this isn’t necessarily the case.

-One possibility is that as our connections and communications have developed, our ability to identify new words has become easier, and therefore it could appear that there are more new words today.
+One possibility is that as our connections and communication have developed, our ability to identify new words has become easier, and therefore, it may appear that there are more new words today.

-Once a word is commonly used across a variety of platforms by a diverse group of people it can then be considered for entering into the dictionary.
+Once a word is commonly used across a variety of platforms by a diverse group of people, it can then be considered for inclusion in the dictionary.

 It also has to have an established meaning, so it can take years for this to become clear.